ZenHubIO/API/README.md

 #### Notes

+- **CHANGE NOTICE:** Only the repositories provided in the param and the body will be added to the Release Report - change in effect mid February 2019.
 - The endpoint takes a `repo_id` param in the URL.
-This is the minimum requirement for associating a release with a Board
 - Additional repository IDs can be passed in the body `repositories` parameter
 - Any Boards not associated with the URL `repo_id` parameter, but associated with repositories in the request body `repositories` parameter will also be associated to the Release Report.
 - The user creating the release requires push permission to the repositories in the request.